AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 ### The Isolated tests

 [In `WeatherForecastControllerIsolatedTests.cs`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsWithMocks/WeatherForecastControllerIsolatedTests.cs), Each class is tested in isolation with mocks.
-The test coverage is high. mocking code is verbose and repetitive.
+The test coverage is high.
+Mocking code is everywhere, it is verbose and repetitive.

 A mock repository is injected into the service, and then separately, a mock service is injected into the controller.
 Both service and repository must have interfaces for this.
 We verify the the correct method was called.